Welcome to the Ultimate Guide to Solar Panels in New Jersey

 New Jersey’s RPS is critical to strong renewable energy policy.
 Utility companies aren't really all that gung-ho about you producing your own power.
 After all, it costs them money when you use less of their electricity.
 They also don’t naturally want to give you big payments for energy you're feeding back into the grid.
 The main reason the utilities are aiding your transition to lower electric bills and offering you incentives to put solar on your roof is because the state forces them to.
 If the utilities don't hit their RPS numbers, they have to pay large fees back to the state.

-The New Jersey RPS now includes a solar specific carve-out of 4.1% by May 2028.
-That means for every 100 kilowatts of electricity generated in the state, 4 have to come from the sun by 2028.
+The New Jersey RPS now includes a solar specific carve-out of 5.1% by 2021.
+That means for every 100 kilowatt-hours of electricity generated in the state, just over 5 have to come from the sun by 2021.
 That may not sound like much, but trust us, that's huge!

 New Jersey Electricity Prices

-As a homeowners in New Jersey, we pay about 16 cents per kilowatt-hour of electricity we use.
-That's solidly above the national average of 13 cents/kWh.
+As homeowners in New Jersey, we pay about 16 cents per kilowatt-hour of electricity we use.
+That's solidly above the national average of 13.6 cents/kWh.
 Paying upwards of 20% more for electricity than many other people in the country is painful.

 But while you see larger bills now, you could be seeing bigger savings in the future with solar power!
 Higher electricity prices means greater opportunity to save money by producing your own clean, earth-friendly power with solar panels.
 And electricity prices will likely continue to rise in the future with new regulations on carbon pollution and decreased supplies of fossil fuels.
 People who switch to solar now will be patting themselves on the back in short order.